LineaLabs/lineapy/lineapy/plugins/README.md

 # Linea Plugin architecture

-The main purpose of `lineapy` is to extract ("slice") the source code necesary and sufficient to (re)create objects or variables, which we call _artifacts_.
+The main purpose of `lineapy` is to extract ("slice") the source code necessary and sufficient to (re)create objects or variables, which we call _artifacts_.
 But what to do with this code after it's extracted from the original user's code?
-Saving to a `.py` file is the simplest scenario, but often a user wants to use the sliced code in a specilized execution system, for example a workflow automation toool like Airflow.
+Saving to a `.py` file is the simplest scenario, but often a user wants to use the sliced code in a specialized execution system, for example a workflow automation tool like Airflow.

 This is where plugins come into play.
-The `BasePlugin` class handles the final formatting, linting and saving the code to generate one ore several artifacts as a well-formated Python module. *TODO* Generate unit tests for this module.
+The `BasePlugin` class handles the final formatting, linting and saving the code to generate one ore several artifacts as a well-formatted Python module. *TODO* Generate unit tests for this module.

-More advanced plugins, such as `AirflowPlugin` start with createing a Python module as well, hence their classes extend the `BasePlugin` producing additional files as an output.
+More advanced plugins, such as `AirflowPlugin` start with creating a Python module as well, hence their classes extend the `BasePlugin` producing additional files as an output.

 ## Airflow Plugin